ATM: Related devices

 A talking ATM is a type of ATM that provides audible instructions so that people who cannot read a screen can independently use the machine, therefore effectively eliminating the need for assistance from an external, potentially malevolent source.
 All audible information is delivered privately through a standard headphone jack on the face of the machine.
 Alternatively, some banks such as the Nordea and Swedbank use a built-in external speaker which may be invoked by pressing the talk button on the keypad.
 Information is delivered to the customer either through pre-recorded sound files or via text-to-speech speech synthesis.

 A postal interactive kiosk may share many components of an ATM (including a vault), but it only dispenses items related to postage.

-A scrip cash dispenser may have many components in common with an ATM, but it lacks the ability to dispense physical cash and consequently requires no vault.
+A scrip cash dispenser or cashless ATM may have many components in common with an ATM, but it lacks the ability to dispense physical cash and consequently requires no vault.
 Instead, the customer requests a withdrawal transaction from the machine, which prints a receipt or scrip.
 The customer then takes this receipt to a nearby sales clerk, who then exchanges it for cash from the till.

 A teller assist unit (TAU) is distinct in that it is designed to be operated solely by trained personnel and not by the general public, does integrate directly into interbank networks, and usually is controlled by a computer that is not directly integrated into the overall construction of the unit.

 A Web ATM is an online interface for ATM card banking that uses a smart card reader.
 All the usual ATM functions are available, except for withdrawing cash.
 Most banks in Taiwan provide these online services.